getcarina/getcarina.com/_best-practices/container-technologies-networking.md

 > over IP just as they would with the native networking implementation – but with
 > higher security, scalability and performance [(5)](#resources).”

-In late 2014, the Calico team managed to create a prototype of the Calico stack that runs in Docker containers, in addition to a plugin that informs it of all containers in the system.
+In late 2014, the Calico team created a prototype of the Calico stack that runs in Docker containers, in addition to a plugin that informs it of all containers in the system.
 This prototype established as a proof of concept that the networking model that Calico enables does work for containers.